john-onwuka/Lekki-Property-Analysis/README.md

 - Neighbourhood/Environment
 - Furnishing
-- Number of facilities (such as toilets, bedrooms and bathrooms) To achieve the aim above, the following objectives were set:
+- Number of facilities (such as toilets, bedrooms and bathrooms)

+To achieve the aim above, the following objectives were set:
 **For factor 1 (Neighbourhood)**
 - Identify the distinct neighbourhoods in Lekki.
 - Determine the highest and lowest price of properties within these neighbourhoods.
 - Determine the average price of properties in each neighborhood.
-- Rank neighborhoods based on the average price of properties witihin them **For factor 2 (Furnishing)**
+- Rank neighborhoods based on the average price of properties witihin them

+**For factor 2 (Furnishing)**
 - Get number of furnished and un-furnished properties
 - Determine the highest and lowest price of houses/properties within these categories.
-- Determine the average price of houses/properties in each category **For factor 3 (Number of Facilities)**
+- Determine the average price of houses/properties in each category

+**For factor 3 (Number of Facilities)**
 - Graphically visualize how the change in number of facilities (e.g. toilets, bedrooms & bathrooms) affects prices of houses/properties in different neighborhoods
 - Draw conclusions

 ## Tools Used
 - Power BI Desktop [Get Here](https://powerbi.microsoft.com/en-us/downloads/)

+## Data Source
+The data used was gotten from Kaggle [Here](https://www.kaggle.com/datasets/eyimofeapinnick/house-sale-prices-of-cities-in-lagos-nigeria?select=lekki.csv) but it was stated in Kaggle that it was initially gotten from PropertPro Nigeria [Here](https://www.propertypro.ng/)